I started the largest global youth mental health NGO at 14, but that's not my whole story.

 + many more

-Diana Chao is a first-generation Buyi Chinese-American from California.
-She founded Letters to Strangers at 14 after bipolar disorder and a blinding eye condition nearly ended her life.
+Diana Chao is a Buyi Chinese-American from an autonomous ethnic minority village in the poorest province of China.
+She founded Letters to Strangers (L2S) at 14 after bipolar disorder and a blinding eye condition nearly ended her life.
 By beginning to heal through letters, she discovered that writing is humanity distilled into ink.
-Today, L2S is the largest global youth-for-youth mental health nonprofit — exchanging 60,000+ unique letters and impacting over 660,000+ people in 72 countries.
-L2S published the world's first youth-for-youth mental health guidebook, taught to 150,000+ students worldwide, and operates the first toll-free 24/7 Pan-African mental health hotline out of Liberia, now part of the national budget.
-In line with her mental health work, she was once a conceptual photographer exhibited to millions worldwide through Vogue Italia and Adobe - and her Minority Mental Health Month self-portrait series went viral.
+Today, L2S is the largest global youth mental health NGO — impacting over 660,000+ people in 72 countries.
+L2S published the world's first youth-for-youth mental health guidebook, taught to 150,000+ students, and operates the first toll-free 24/7 Pan-African mental health hotline out of Liberia, now part of the national budget.
+In line with her mental health work, she was once a conceptual photographer exhibited to 80,000+ people worldwide through Vogue Italia and Adobe, with her Minority Mental Health Month self-portrait series going viral.

-Diana's Buyi heritage taught her early to notice the intersection of climate and mental health.
-She became the youngest researcher at NASA's Jet Propulsion Lab at 17, and at 20 joined the UN Intergovernmental Panel on Climate Change as a science researcher.
-She graduated from Princeton University with Honors in geophysics, then modeled extreme weather events in the private sector — including providing real-time data the Philippine government used during Super Typhoon Rai.
+Diana's Buyi heritage and Southern California upbringing taught her to notice the intersection of climate and mental health from an early age.
+The first in her family to receive higher education, she became the youngest researcher at NASA's Jet Propulsion Lab at 17, and at 20 joined the UN Intergovernmental Panel on Climate Change as a science researcher.
+She graduated from Princeton University with Honors in geophysics on a full scholarship, then computer-modeled extreme weather events — providing real-time data the Philippine government used for evacuations during Super Typhoon Rai.
 She completed her MBA at the University of Oxford as a Skoll Scholar.

 She has been honored by two U.S. Presidents at the White House, named a 2021 Princess Diana Legacy Award Winner by Princes William and Harry, and is a 2020 L'Oréal Paris Women of Worth.
-She has provided testimony and advisory to the FDA, SAMHSA, UK Office for Life Sciences, and the European Union.
+She is on Advisory Boards of Kokoro Change and IKEA (INGKA) and a guest lecturer at Duke University, University of Oxford, and more.

 I've given these to health workers in Liberian villages who'd never spoken the words "mental health" out loud before; to 30,000-attendee global conferences; to President Biden.
-Everyone hears the same drum in my heart.
+Everyone hears the same drums of liberation.
 (I've also been interviewed by Selena Gomez, Shawn Mendes, and Elle Fanning — which remains one of the stranger sentences I get to say.)

-My story — from growing up under the poverty line with parents who didn't speak English, to bipolar disorder, to a suicide attempt at 14, to writing letters that found their way around the world.
+My story — from growing up under the poverty line with parents who didn't speak English, to bipolar disorder, to psychosomatic blindness at 14, to writing letters that found their way around the world.
 Includes real strategies for mental wellbeing woven through, not stuff you've already been told a million times.
 Q&A included.

 Given at IKEA, TOMS, and every org that's tired of mental health talks that pretend race doesn't exist.
-Dives into history, policy, and the intergenerational weight that shapes who gets help — and who doesn't.
-Includes lots of history, in a fun way.
+Dives into systems, policies, and the intergenerational weight that shapes who gets help — and who doesn't.
+Includes lots of history in a way that keeps you curious.
 Q&A included.

 For audiences who want frameworks and strategies, not just a moving story (though there's some of that too, inevitably).
 Built from years of direct mental health work, peer leader training, and interviews with people from everywhere.
 Q&A included.

-The intersection almost no one has thought to put in a talk — because you need someone who has actually worked in both fields, which I did (shoutout to the folks at the UN IPCC!).
+The intersection people only recently started to put into a talk — because you need someone who has actually worked in both fields, which I did (woohoo!
+I did something before it was cool!).
 Cross-cutting risk factors, data you never knew could be true, how climate change and disasters affect marginalized communities first, and how to help beyond reduce/reuse/recycle (but do do that, please).

 The full story, shaped to your theme.
-Includes original poetry, audience moments, and — where the venue allows it — a live letter exchange.
-Warning: people cry.
+Includes original poetry, audience moments, and a Q&A. People do cry.
+Not me, though.
+I'm a professional! *sniffles*

 Fireside chat, interview, or panel.
-I've done these at Davos, in film studios (see: Selena Gomez), and in boardrooms.
-I come without notes and leave with new friends.
+I've done these at Davos, in film studios, and in boardrooms.
+I come with notes and you'll leave with some too.

 Smaller rooms, hands-on.
 Mental health education, racial equity + mental health, or writing-as-healing.
-People leave with things to actually do.
+I love practical stuff.
+None of that same-old same-old.

 Spoken word, conceptual photography exhibitions, live letter readings.
-For galas, festivals, and events that want something that lingers in the chest.
+For galas, festivals, & events that want something that haunts (in a good way).

 When Diana speaks — it actually takes my breath away.
 Her ability to use poetry, her own authentic narrative, and the passion that fuels her work in every one of her speeches is remarkable.
 I've never been more enchanted by someone's delivery before — not because Diana is the loudest in the room, but rather because I believe every word Diana says when she speaks.
 Diana is poetic power, truly.— Ziad Ahmed · Head of Next Gen, United Talent Agency